DenysFlnk/order-managment/README.md

 * [Contact](#contact)

 ## General purpose
-To develop multifunctional application for any translation agency.
+To develop multifunctional application for translation agency.
 A lot of agencies using plain Microsoft Office or/and Google services to manage its orders from clients and communicate with translators.
 The idea is to create app that can automize agency daily routine and improve quality of work.